bmanders716/bmanders716.github.io/cookbook.md

 Compote of Peaches.

-_Ingredients_--10†oz. of sugar.
+_Ingredients_--10‡Ø∫. of sugar.
                1 pint of water.
                1 dozen peaches.
-               Ω pint of whipped cream.
+               Ì†∞int of whipped cream.

 _Method._--Boil the sugar and water for ten minutes.